d2l-ai/d2l-en/chapter_introduction/intro.md

-When every example is characterized by the same number of numerical values, we say that the data consists of *fixed-length* vectors and we describe the (consant) length of the vectors as the *dimensionality* of the data.
+When every example is characterized by the same number of numerical values, we say that the data consists of *fixed-length* vectors and we describe the (constant) length of the vectors as the *dimensionality* of the data.
 As you might imagine, fixed length can be a convenient property.
 If we wanted to train a model to recognize cancer in microscopy images,